electricFeel/TunnelerSharp/README.md

 This really shouldn't be used for anything, ever.
 It was just a minimal implementation to test out a couple of ideas and implemnent congestion control algorithms -- it should be treated as a test bed.

+The code should run on both Windows and OS X but has only ever been used in unit test/minimal client implementations.